cdurf1/cdurf1.github.io/docs/PIG/ig_ch_03_building.md

 **Note**: The MGS is separate from the independent server running Intel® Manager for Lustre\* software.

-Figure 2 depicts the configuration, interconnect requirements and targets for the MGS and MDS.
+The following figure depicts the configuration, interconnect requirements and targets for the MGS and MDS.

 ![mgt\_mdt\_config2.png](md_Graphics/ig_image3.png)

-**Management and Metadata Server and Target Configuration**

 The MDS and MGS, both independent servers, share the following requirements.